gf-apis/sessions-api/README.md

 </table>

-To change this output, set `session.expose` with an array of field names. `id` is included by default.
+To change the output of a successful response, set `session.expose` with an array of field names. `id` is included by default.
 Example:

 ```javascript
 const api = new SessionsApi({
   session: {expose: ['username']}
 })
 ```

-Or use the `GFA_SESSION_EXPOSE` environment variable, as a comma-separated string of field names.

 ### User Sign-Out